angular/angular/docs/BAZEL.md

 At worst, you can fetch a broken artifact from the cache, making your build non-reproducible.
 For this reason, we are careful to implement our Bazel rules to depend only on their inputs.

-Currently we only use remote caching on CircleCI and we let Angular core developers enable remote caching to speed up their builds.
+Currently, we only use remote caching on CircleCI.
+We let Angular core developers enable remote caching to speed up their builds.

 ### Remote cache in development